Who is a Pharmacist and Store Incharge?

 How to Become a Pharmacist and Store Incharge in India?

-Becoming a Pharmacist and Store Incharge in India requires a combination of education, training, and licensing.
+Becoming a Pharmacist and Store Incharge in India requires a specific educational path and licensing.
 Here's a step-by-step guide:

 -